Skip to content

 Wind/hail deductible notice

-Most Tulsa County homeowners carry a separate wind and hail deductible structured as a percentage of their home's insured value, typically 1 to 2 percent.
-On a home insured for $350,000 at a 2 percent deductible, the out-of-pocket cost before insurance coverage begins is $7,000.
-Oklahoma's Insurance Department regulates these deductible structures statewide.
+Most Tulsa County homeowners carry a separate wind and hail deductible structured as a percentage of their dwelling coverage value.
+On a typical Tulsa home insured for $189,600, a 2% wind/hail deductible results in an out-of-pocket cost of $3,792 before insurance coverage applies to hail damage claims.

 Full 10-step claim guide for Tulsa